earino/hosting_a_panel/README.md

 Experts is pretty self explanitory.
 They should be able to contribute some non-trivial insight to the overall discussion.
 But that's not the part where moderators and organizers screw up.
 They screw up on diversity.

-So, by diversity I explicitly mean your panel *must* have:
+So, by diversity and representation I explicitly mean your panel *must* have:

 1. Women
 2. People of color